-The UK is committed to reducing its carbon emissions by 80% by 2050.
+The UK is committed to bring all greenhouse gas emissions to net zero by 2050.

 Biomethane is expected to become an increasingly important element of the nation's future energy strategy, helping to meet environmental targets while reducing reliance on gas imports.